SECURITIES AND EXCHANGE COMMISSION

 |Chief Financial Officer|

-NGM Bio Provides Business Highlights and Reports Second Quarter 2021 Financial Results
+NGM Bio Provides Business Highlights and Reports Third Quarter 2021 Financial Results

-South San Francisco, CA, August 5, 2021 – NGM Biopharmaceuticals, Inc. (NGM) (Nasdaq: NGM), a biotechnology company focused on discovering and developing transformative therapeutics for patients, today provided business highlights and reported financial results for the period ending June 30, 2021.
+South San Francisco, CA, November 4, 2021 – NGM Biopharmaceuticals, Inc. (NGM) (Nasdaq: NGM), a biotechnology company focused on discovering and developing transformative therapeutics for patients, today provided business highlights and reported financial results for the quarterly period ended September 30, 2021.

-•Continued enrollment in a Phase 2 placebo-controlled component of the ongoing Phase 1/2 PINNACLES study testing NGM120 as a first-line treatment in combination with gemcitabine and Abraxane® (paclitaxel protein bound) in patients with metastatic pancreatic cancer.
-In March 2021, NGM initiated a multi-center, randomized, single-blind (sponsor unblinded), placebo-controlled component of NGM120 in combination with gemcitabine and Abraxane as a first line treatment in patients with metastatic pancreatic cancer as part of the ongoing Phase 1/2 trial.
-This Phase 2 component of the Phase 1/2 study is designed to enroll approximately 60 patients and will assess the efficacy, safety and tolerability of NGM120 or placebo in combination with gemcitabine and Abraxane against both cancer and cancer-related cachexia endpoints.
-The Phase 1a/1b dose-finding portion of the study is still ongoing, and NGM expects to report interim results from that portion of the study at the European Society for Medical Oncology in the third quarter of 2021.
+•Continued enrollment in a Phase 2 placebo-controlled component of the ongoing Phase 1/2 PINNACLES study, with the Phase 2 component testing NGM120 as a first-line treatment in combination with gemcitabine and Nab-paclitaxel in patients with metastatic pancreatic cancer.
+In March 2021, NGM initiated a multi-center, randomized, single-blind (sponsor unblinded), placebo-controlled component of NGM120 in combination with gemcitabine and Nab-paclitaxel as a first-line treatment in patients with metastatic pancreatic cancer as part of the ongoing Phase 1/2 trial.
+The Phase 2 component of the study is designed to enroll approximately 60 patients and will assess the efficacy, safety and tolerability of NGM120 or placebo in combination with gemcitabine and Nab-paclitaxel against both cancer and cancer-related cachexia endpoints.

-•Initiated the Phase 1 portion of a Phase 1/2 Study of NGM707 for the treatment of advanced solid tumors.
+•Initiated the Phase 1 component of a Phase 1/2 Study of NGM707, a novel dual antagonist antibody that inhibits the Immunoglobulin-like Transcript 2 (ILT2) and Immunoglobulin-like Transcript 4 (ILT4) receptors, for the treatment of patients with advanced solid tumors.
 The Phase 1 portion (n≅60) of the study includes a monotherapy dose escalation arm (Part 1a) and a dose-finding arm in combination with KEYTRUDA® (pembrolizumab) (Part 1b).
-The Phase 2 portion (n≅120) of the study will employ a basket design that will include expansion cohorts of patients treated with NGM707 monotherapy (Part 2a) or NGM707 in combination with KEYTRUDA (Part 2b).
+The Phase 2 portion (n≅120) of the study will employ a basket design that will include expansion cohorts of patients treated with NGM707 monotherapy (Part 2a) or NGM707 in combination with KEYTRUDA (Part 2b) in a variety of selected solid tumor types.

 Liver and metabolic diseases

-•Related party revenue from our collaboration with Merck was $16.8 million for the quarter ended June 30, 2021, compared to $19.8 million for the same period in 2020.
-Related party revenue decreased $3.0 million in the quarter ended June 30, 2021 as compared to the prior year due to the derecognition of a $4.6 million contract asset that was associated with our previous collaboration agreement with Merck.
+•Related party revenue from our collaboration with Merck was $18.6 million for the quarter ended September 30, 2021, compared to $23.5 million for the same period in 2020.
+Related party revenue decreased $4.9 million in the quarter ended September 30, 2021 as compared to the prior year period, primarily due to a decrease in research and development revenue.

-•R&D expenses were $43.6 million for the quarter ended June 30, 2021, compared to $38.5 million for the same period in 2020.
-R&D expenses increased $5.1 million in the quarter as compared to the prior year, primarily due to increases in external expenses driven by our ongoing clinical studies of NGM621 and NGM120 and preclinical studies of NGM438, and increases in personnel-related and internal and unallocated R&D expenses.
-These increases were partially offset by decreases in expenses for our manufacturing activities and our clinical trials of aldafermin and in external expenses related to our other development programs.
+•R&D expenses were $38.7 million for the quarter ended September 30, 2021, compared to $47.0 million for the same period in 2020.
+R&D expenses decreased $8.3 million in the quarter as compared to the prior year period, primarily due to decreases in expenses for our manufacturing activities and our clinical trials of aldafermin.

 About NGM Biopharmaceuticals, Inc.